tamirelazar/lem-via-pippin/README.md

 ---

 That’s it!
-We hope you enjoy building with the Autonomous Being Framework.
+We hope you enjoy building with the Pippin Framework.
 Whether you want your AI to brainstorm content, spin up tokens on Solana, or implement an entirely new skill from scratch, we’ve got you covered.
 If you have any questions or suggestions, please reach out or open an issue—happy hacking!